Adaptable Symbolic Music Infilling with MIDI-RWKV: Introduction

 \section{Introduction}

 Music is a millennia-old art form that provides a means of artistic and personal expression across cultures.
-Its composition often requires substantial human effort, prompting recent work on foundation models for music generation \cite{ma2024foundationmodelsmusicsurvey}.
-Many of these works formulate music generation as a sequence modeling task and leverage the autoregressive Transformer \cite{vaswani} to achieve remarkable performance.
-However, a critical gap remains between technical capabilities and practical compositional needs.
+Its composition requires substantial human effort, which has prompted work on foundation models for music generation \citep{ma2024foundationmodelsmusicsurvey}.
+Many such works formulate music generation as a sequence modeling task, leveraging the autoregressive Transformer \citep{vaswani} to achieve remarkable performance.
+However, a gap remains between technical capabilities and practical needs.

-Despite the advancements made in music generation, most systems remain difficult for composers to actively use in their creative workflow.
-Autoregressive symbolic music models \cite{figaro,museformer_symbolic,musecoco_symbolic,musictransformer_symbolic} allow manipulation of their outputs in digital audio workstations (DAWs), but are unable to regenerate parts of compositions.
-Symbolic music infilling models \cite{mmm,midigpt,ComposersAssistant,ComposersAssistant2,musiac,smer,rizzotti2025midi} allow selective regeneration of musical segments, but have limited context windows that prevent the capture of long-range dependencies that are common in music, and struggle with controllability and personalizability \cite{tchmeube}.
-Feedback from the 2020 AI Song Writing Contest \cite{2020songwritingcontest} agrees that many existing systems are insufficiently steerable or context-aware for composers to use smoothly.
+Despite advancements in music generation, most systems remain difficult for composers to use effectively.
+Autoregressive symbolic music models, such as those by \citet{figaro,museformer_symbolic,musecoco_symbolic}, allow composers to easily manipulate their outputs, but are unable to regenerate parts of compositions.
+Symbolic music infilling models, like those by \citet{mmm,midigpt,ComposersAssistant,ComposersAssistant2}, allow selective regeneration, but have limited context windows that fail to model common long-range dependencies, and struggle with controllability and style capture \citep{tchmeube}.
+Feedback from the 2020 AI Song Writing Contest \citep{2020songwritingcontest} agrees that existing systems are insufficiently steerable and context-aware.

-In this work, we propose MIDI-RWKV, a symbolic music infilling model designed for the above specifications of long-context awareness, selective regeneration, controllability, and personalizability.
-We employ the RWKV-7 architecture \cite{rwkv7} to capture significantly longer-range dependencies than past work.
-We adapt the Bar-Fill representation of \citet{mmm} to selectively regenerate sections at longer context lengths, and incorporate numerical attribute controls to condition generation on select musical attributes.
-We train on the diverse GigaMIDI dataset \cite{gigamidi} to create a well-rounded foundation model, and demonstrate that it admits a novel finetuning/personalization method that surpasses existing methods in the small-data regime in which we expect most composers to be.
+In this work, we propose MIDI-RWKV, a symbolic music infilling model designed with controllability and adaptability in mind.
+We employ the RWKV-7 architecture \citep{rwkv7} to efficiently model long sequences and incorporate effective numerical attribute controls to condition generation.
+We train on the diverse GigaMIDI dataset \citep{gigamidi} to create a well-rounded foundation model, and demonstrate that it admits a finetuning/style adaptation method, \emph{state tuning}, that surpasses existing methods in the low-sample regime.
 We evaluate our model and finetuning method on objective metrics and a subjective listening test.

 The main contributions of our work are as follows: